-The vegetarians can explore lots of delicacies that are prepared from pure cheese and other varieties of dairy products.
+Vegetarians can explore lots of delicacies that are prepared from pure cheese and other varieties of dairy products.

 It is a delicious Georgian traditional food.
 The bread is filled with fresh cheese.
 Also, the bread is molded into different shapes.
 It has a blended mixture of cheese and eggs.
-One needs to traditionally tear its crust, dip it into cheese and then put it into mouth.
+One needs to traditionally tear its crust, dip it into cheese and then put it into the mouth.

 Red beans are among the most popular vegetables in Georgia.
 The beans have a local name – Lobio.
 Georgians know numerous ways to cook red beans.
-In 99% of cuisines, the red beans are a vegan dish.
+In 99% of cuisines, red beans are a vegan dish.
 When the beans are mixed with ham, they become a non-vegetarian dish (although it is rare).
 Georgians cook red beans in clay pots, in some cases.
 They are mixed with onions and natural herbs.
 Sometimes, there are good dosages of spices and walnuts.
 Red beans are a main course meal.

 Pkhali is a traditional Georgia delicacy.
 The western parts of the country, Imereti, are known to be the origin of the dish.
-There are plenty of vegetables and herbs in the item, such as egg plants, carrots, spinach, and cabbage.
+There are plenty of vegetables and herbs in the item, such as eggplants, carrots, spinach, and cabbage.
 One also adds onions, vinegar and walnuts to enrich its flavor.
 It is regarded as a healthy vegan food.
 You can find it in most of the eateries in Georgia.

 Are you fond of mushrooms?
 You can have plenty of mushroom delicacies while exploring the various regions of Georgia.
 In many cases, the mushrooms are prepared in clay pans.
 You can enjoy them with a cheese dip.

 Khinkali are dumplings that have meat in them.
-But there are also Khinkali items that are full with cheese or other vegetarian options.
+But there are also Khinkali items that are full of cheese or other vegetarian options.
 If you want purely vegan choices, then you can go for potato or mushroom Khinkali.
 The vegan options are mainly available during the fasting periods already mentioned in the blog.

 There are splendid varieties of cheese available in Georgian restaurants and local markets.
 Imeretian cheese is among the most popular varieties.
 You can also have Suguni and smoked Sulguni cheese.
 The Georgian yogurt is called matsoni and tastes lovely.
 The sour cream and Georgian cottage cheese are also healthy dairy products for vegetarians.